shrinish123/documentQNA-backend/README.md

-# AI Planet - QnA with Document Backend
+# 'AI Planet - QnA with Document' --Backend

  AI Planet - QnA with Document Backend is built with FastAPI-Python, SQLite and with help of OpenAI Models along with LangChain.